Updated May 30, 2023

 The biggest Belgian chocolate museum in the world, Chocolate Nation, is next door to the magnificent Central Station (Middenstatie), where passengers arriving by rail will find delight.
 This place is quite popular with families and is right next to the Antwerp Zoo.
 Established in 1843, the zoo is renowned for housing over 950 species in addition to its stunning Art Deco building and themed animal habitats.

 Bruges is often called “The Venice of the North” because of its canal system.
 The “Reie” river had been converted into a system of canals throughout the Middle Ages, allowing the traders to transport their goods to the substantial Water Halls at the Market.
 Today, a boat tour on these famous canals is a beautiful way to explore Bruges’ most stunning sights.

 #8 Mons Belfry

 Mons, a historic city, is now the Hainaut Province’s capital.
 The Belfry is on the highest point in Mons, on a square where a castle formerly stood; today, one can still see the ruins of this castle.
 The tallest bell in this 49-bell carillon, which stands 87 meters (285 feet) tall, weighs five tonnes—a dome in the form of an onion above the 17th-century Belfry.

-Hence, if you’re planning to visit Belgium, read this blog, and there you have your guide on hand.
+Hence, if you plan to visit Belgium, read this blog, and there you have your guide.